TIBHannover/manual-demo/README.md

-# Demo Style for Manuals
+# Book Style for use with Fidus Writer or other CSS Paged Media

 A Book Style intended for upload to Fidus Writer.